3rd December 2003

 In your approach a change in the abstract superclass could potentially wreak havoc on existing code.
 You can't know, all you know is that you have an enormous amount of dependency, and that's a bad thing.
 It could be as simple as you adding a variable for some purpose, forgetting that in one of the hundreds of derived classes you have shadowed this variable, and before you know it parts of your applications starts behaving randomly.
 That's no fun.

 One of the benefits of reusable code is that you an write it once and share it many times.
 One of the drawbacks of reusable code is that you can screw up that one copy and you effectively screw up every place where it is shared.
 You simply have to weigh up the benefits and risks of a particular implementation, make a choice, then live with the consequences.
 My design has the same ratio of risk/benefit as any other design, so your statement has no value (IMHO).
 It is possible that my design can be broken by a fool, but then so can everybody else's.
-It is simply not possible to make a design foolproof - as soon as you think you've cracked it the universe will promptly invent a better class of fool.
+It is simply not possible to make a design foolproof - as soon as you think you've cracked it the universe will promptly respond by inventing a better class of fool.

 André Næss wrote: